poteto/ember-changeset-validations/README.md

 `ember-changeset-validations` is a companion validation library to [`ember-changeset`](https://github.com/poteto/ember-changeset).
 It's really simple to use and understand, and there are no CPs or observers anywhere – it's mostly just functions.

-Since `ember-changeset` is required to use this addon, please see [documentation](https://github.com/poteto/ember-changeset/blob/master/README.md) there on how to use changesets.
+Since `ember-changeset` is required to use this addon, please see [documentation](https://github.com/poteto/ember-changeset/blob/master/README.md) there on how to install and use changesets.

 To install if your app is on ember-source >= 3.13: